hanane-issa/python-crash-course/_build/html/_sources/module_1a_settingup.md

 ## Where can I write my Python code?

-You can open and edit .ipynb files in various applications like Jupyter Notebook, JupyterLab, VS Code, or even Google Colab.
+You can write and edit Python code through your terminal.
+However, you might find it easier and more manageable to use applications like Jupyter Notebook, JupyterLab, VS Code, or even Google Colab.

-You can write Python code in .py or .ipynb format using any code editor or Integrated Development Environment (IDE).
+Code editors or Integrated Development Environments (IDE) let you write Python code in .py or .ipynb format.
 The key difference between the two is that code editors are primarily used to writing and editing code, while IDEs integrate a suite of programming and software development tools in one interface.
 However, the line can get blurred as some code editors like VSCode are highly customisable thanks to community plugins.
 Ultimately, both code editors and IDEs can significantly boost your coding efficiency, simplify your workflow, and make debugging more effective.
 We'll go over two main examples to work with Python, and you can choose whichever you like based on your preferences.
 We're using jupyter notebooks to run code so it doesn't matter what editor/environment you end up choosing.

-### Setting up Python in Google Colab

-### Setting up Python in Anaconda
+We'll first talk about how to work with Python in a terminal before moving onto more useful tools like VS Code.